Wrongful Termination Attorneys in San Francisco

 What should you do if you think you have been wrongfully terminated?

-If you believe you’ve been wrongfully terminated, you should speak with an experienced employment attorney at McCormack & Erlich right away.
-In some cases, you will need to take action quickly to protect your rights.
+If you believe you’ve been wrongfully terminated, you should speak with an experienced San Francisco employment attorney at McCormack & Erlich right away.
+In some cases, you will need to take action quickly to protect your right to sue.
 It is also important to take the following steps to help you improve your position should you decide to take legal action against your employer for wrongful termination.

-2. Ask your employer about the reasons for your termination.
+Ask questions of your employer about the reasons for your termination.

-4. Gather evidence, such as complaints, performance evaluations, pay stubs, important emails or letters.
+Gather evidence: performance evaluations, pay stubs and important emails or letters.

-6. Consult an attorney before signing any severance package or other agreement, as it will likely waive all your rights to take legal action.
+Consult an attorney.
+Do not sign any severance package or other agreement.
+It will likely waive your right to legal action.

 Our client was fired in retaliation for her complaints about the dishonest practices of her employer and her request for accommodation for her disability.
 As a single mother recovering from surgery, the termination left her without income and put her in a dire situation.